 - “‘Eturas’ UAB and Others v.
 Lietuvos Respublikos konkurencijos taryba,” E-Commerce Law Reports, Vol. 16 Issue 2, April 2016

-- Co-author (with Gabriela Da Costa), “Judgments in the Cement Case: Requirement for Greater Clarity, Specificity, and Justification of Information Requests from the Commission”, Journal of European Competition Law & Practice (April 2016)
+- Co-author, “Judgments in the Cement Case: Requirement for Greater Clarity, Specificity, and Justification of Information Requests from the Commission”, Journal of European Competition Law & Practice (April 2016)

 - “The E-Commerce Sector Inquiry: Can It Stop National Competition Authorities from Adopting an Overly Restrictive Approach?”
 Journal of European Competition Law & Practice, 30 July 2015